Plant Molecular and Cellular Biology Laboratory

 Hearst Foundation Development Chair

 Rather than using animal cells to study epigenetic modifications, Julie Law is turning to the small flowering plant Arabidopsis thaliana.
-Unlike mammals, Arabidopsis plants are more tolerant of changes to their epigenome, making it easier to study the effects of altering these chemical tags.
-Using this plant, Law is studying how epigenetic modifications are recognized and translated into the desired response by the cell.
-In particular, she focuses on characterizing several newly identified families of proteins involved with DNA packaging and gene expression, called chromatin binding proteins.
-By employing genetic, biochemical and genomics approaches, Law aims to not only determine the epigenetic marks recognized by these protein families, but also to identify their interacting partners and their effects on gene expression.
+Unlike mammals, Arabidopsis plants are more tolerant of changes to their epigenome, making it easier to study the effects of altering these modifications.
+Using this plant, Law is employing genetic, biochemical and genomic approaches to manipulate and study the roles of factors that deposit, remove, and decode epigenetic modifications to reveal how they regulate gene expression and maintain genome stability.
 Although Law’s research utilizes a plant model, her findings will also hold lessons for human biology as many of the genes involved in adding or removing epigenetic marks are the same in plants as in mammals.
 Ultimately, her research paves the way for understanding the role of the epigenome in both agriculture and human health.

-With colleagues, Law provided mechanistic insights into the targeting of two specialized RNA polymerases (Pol-IV and Pol-V) in the Arabidopsis genome.
+Law provided mechanistic insights into the targeting of two specialized RNA polymerases (Pol-IV and Pol-V) in the Arabidopsis genome that are required of the deposition of cytosine DNA methylation.
 These findings provide insight into how epigenetic modifications might be targeted to specific genes for crop improvements or therapeutic benefits to human health.

-Taking a biochemical approach, Law used proteins with known roles in a process called DNA methylation to identify a handful of additional proteins never before linked to epigenetic modifications.
-Knowledge of the new proteins enhances our understanding of the processes influencing a cell’s epigenome.
+Taking a biochemical approach, Law used proteins with known roles in connection with DNA methylation to identify new proteins critical for this process.
+Her characterization of these proteins enhances our understanding of how the epigenome is regulated.

 Law and her colleagues also revealed, at the level of individual atoms, the precise regions of several proteins that are critical in recognizing specific epigenetic modifications.
 These studies provide a detailed view of how these proteins function and could reveal how their mutation can lead to epigenetic changes that manifest as developmental defects or the progression of diseases, such as cancer.